som3ah01/school-api-docker/README.md

 School Api spring boot and docker with DB and unit tests and integration tests

  > This is  Template Example For Rest API for  School to Register Student to course

+ > Can create update delete or get all courses or get one

+ > Can create update delete or get all student or get one

+ > Admins can see reports for studens and courses

+ > Students can register to course

+ > Note -> Max students per course limit to 50 student and student limit to 5 courses

 # Entry points
 http://localhost:8080/api/swagger-ui-school-api.html